SDesign-SBPK/UPE/README.md

 # UPE - Ultimate Prediction Engine

+The UPE is an interactive web-based application where fans of the AUDL can view accurate upcoming games predictions and create their own fantasy matchups.

 ## Setup

 Pre-requisites:
-- MySQL
+- MySQL 8.x
-- Node.js + NPM
+- Node.js 16.x + NPM 8.x
-- Python
+- Python 3.8+

 There are currently two key divisions of the project.
 Both can be setup and run independently of each other.
 However, to achieve the full functionality, both need to be updated.